See Any Places – Ancient Site, Historical Site, and Historical Building

 Heard Museum and Pueblo Grande Museum Archaeological Park in 2013 Trip, Phoenix, Arizona, USA

-The Heard Museum is a private, not-for-profit museum dedicated to the advancement of American Indian art.
+The Heard Museum is a private, not-for-profit museum dedicated to advancing American Indian art.
 Pueblo Grande Ruin shows people who lived in Phoenix in ancient times.
+388

 Taliesin West, Phoenix, Arizona, USA